mianger22/ar_order_bahmut/ar_libraries/aframe-master/docs/introduction/visual-inspector-and-dev-tools.md

 1. Download ngrok
 2. Open the command line and head to the same directory ngrok was downloaded to
-3. Have a local development server running (e.g., `python3 -m http.server 8080`)
+3. Have a local development server running (e.g., `python -m SimpleHTTPServer 8080`)
 4. Run `./ngrok http <PORT>` (e.g., `./ngrok http 8080`)
 5. An ngrok instance will spin up and provide a URL that the other computer can access from its browser (e.g., `https://abcdef123456.ngrok.io`)